 Size of the backpack – your best option is a 50 l backpack

-If your destination leads you more often into colder areas, I would bulk up for a couple of litres.
+If your destination leads you more often into colder areas, I would bulk up for a couple of liters.
 Sometimes you can even leave the bigger backpack at your accommodation when you take shorter trips.
-Don’t take more than 70 litres!
+Don’t take more than 70 liters!
 20 kg extra on your back is pretty heavy!

 More features to consider to find the best backpack for travel are

 Most of the backpacks are unisex, so for everyone regardless of shape or size.
 Nowadays there are rucksacks specially made for women/men.
 The reason for this is because men’s upper bodies are longer than women’s so they carry weight very differently.
 So, a few things to consider to find the best backpack for travel from a women’s perspective are: